Lyman D. Foster

 Initially a four-masted schooner for the West Coast lumber trade, she was dismasted in April 1913 in a hurricane, and abandoned.

 Her recovered hull was sold to the Government of Fiji and fitted out with machinery becoming the suction dredge, Lady Escott.

-In 1917, she was made seaworthy and re-rigged as a four-masted barquentine—once again as the Lyman D. Foster—for owners based in Auckland, New Zealand.
+In 1917, she was made seaworthy and re-rigged as a four-masted barquentine—once again as Lyman D. Foster—for owners based in Auckland, New Zealand.

 The Lyman D. Foster was last seen leaving Nukuʻalofa, Tonga on 26 March 1919 bound for San Francisco, with cargo of copra.
 On 29 October 1919, the vessel was posted as 'missing' by Lloyds, and remains so, over a century after her disappearance.

 As a schooner

-The Lyman D. Foster was built at the Hall Brother's shipyard at Port Blakely, Washington (state), U.S.A. in 1892 as a four-masted schooner.
+Lyman D. Foster was built at the Hall Brother's shipyard at Port Blakely, Washington (state), U.S.A. in 1892 as a four-masted schooner.
 She was named after the son of Samuel Foster, a provision merchant from San Francisco who invested in vessels.
+She was owned by G. E. Billings of San Francisco, and flew the flag of the United States of America.

 She was used primarily to carry lumber from the US West Coast to Australia, and coal and other cargoes on the return journey, but visited other ports in the Pacific, including Suva, Honolulu, and Shanghai, typically carrying lumber on the outbound leg.

-She was owned by G. E. Billings of San Francisco, and flew the flag of the United States of America.

 Voyages

 Murder of Captain Dreyer (1896)

-The Lyman D. Forster left Puget Sound on December 22, 1895, laden with lumber, for Shanghai.
+Lyman D. Forster left Puget Sound on December 22, 1895, laden with lumber, for Shanghai.
 On 25 February 1896, Captain Dreyer was suddenly attacked by the cook, without warning.
 Except for that, there are differences between the two versions of what happened.
 In one version—widely reported in Australia newspapers and said to have been reported via the steamer Tsinan—when the captain entered the donkey-room at 9:30 a.m., the cook attacked the captain with the galley axe.
 The steward went to the captain's assistance, and in trying to wrest the axe out of the cook's hands, was also cut in several places about the head.
 The cook then suddenly drew a revolver, and shot the captain twice in the left breast.
 The captain ran on deck, and informed the mate, who armed himself with a pair of handcuffs and revolver.
 The cook dodged about the galley and attacked another sailor with his axe, cutting him in about eight different places.
 The mate fired two shots into the galley.
 In the meantime, the cook soaked the gallery in kerosene and set fire to it.
 The cook was then subdued, handcuffed, and tied to the main mast.
 Using the pumps, the fire was extinguished.
 When the crew returned on deck, they found the cook had untied the rope with which he had been secured and, before anyone could catch him, he said "Goodbye," and committed suicide by jumping overboard.
 Captain Dreyer was mortally wounded, and died on the following day.